DarkPsydeLord/TGP/README.md

   giving the program a series of non repeated numbers from 1 to 5 eg: "13425" that Scramble the word input into those positions, no further validations were added since were only meant to proof the concept.

+  Everything is explained in spanish feel free to ask me for an english translation.

   you are more than welcome to modify the code to add further validation to the code.

 ## Authors